sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-networkloadbalancing-coreclustersclustervirtualipaddressesipaddress.md

 <td><p>Specifies the name of the virtual IP address.</p>
 <div class="alert">
 <strong>Note</strong>
-<p>This XML attribute does not appear in the <strong>Properties</strong> pane of Windows® System Image Manager (Windows SIM) until you add this IP Address to the answer file.</p>
+<p>This XML attribute does not appear in the <strong>Properties</strong> pane of Windows System Image Manager (Windows SIM) until you add this IP Address to the answer file.</p>
 </div>
 <div>